-Note: However, no matter how safe the water may be, we insist that all trekkers use either water purification tablets (iodine) which you can purchase from most chemists, camping or army disposals stores or use a Steri Pen.
+Note: However, no matter how safe the water may be, we insist that all trekkers use either water purification tablets such as Aquatabs (iodine) which you can purchase from most chemists, camping or army disposals stores or use a Steri Pen.

 Village guest houses will supply cooled boiled water for drinking, on request.
 If you get stuck at a camping site where there is no clean water available, you can boil water on your campfire and cool it in your water container for the next day or add water purification tablets.
 In the drier months of August to October, small creeks disappear so we suggest 2.5 litre camel backs so that you will have plenty of water on you.